Usbac/borealis/docs/en/variables.md

 print(bar); # It will print 11
 ```

-References work with elements, object properties and array indices.
+References work with elements and table properties.

 ## Declaration